 Whether it be a beautifully arranged veggie tray (with low-potassium veggies if needed), or some cute holiday treats – bring something you can enjoy and not feel guilty about!

 Bring a simple but beautiful fruit and cheese plate to your party.
-Add some low-sodium crackers and sliced baguette with some grainy mustard for extra flavor options.
+Add some low-sodium crackers and a sliced baguette with some grainy mustard for extra flavor options.

 Don’t forget to include some fruits and veggies on there to keep up your fiber!
 Sliced apples and pears tossed in a little lemon juice prevents browning, adds color and flavor options for your board.